 08 — What Resonated

-Identify the project, idea, or design position in the office’s work that made you reach out.
+Identify the project, idea, or design position in the office’s work that led you here.
 This confirms you have engaged with the portfolio — not simply found the contact page.

 Who We Are · How We Work · Projects · The Principal · Sustainability · Archigenetics · Contact